glegoux/browsing-history-shell/README.md

 ## Usage

-After `cd`, if the content of the new current directory is not too long, show it.
+After `cd [$1]`, if the content of the new current directory is not too long, show it.

 The different extra commands are :